Tips for successfully growing tomatoes in the Airgarden

-Do you have plenty of flowers on your tomato plant, but no fruits coming from them?
-The sight of those little yellow flowers withering and falling off your plant can be a bit of a head scratcher.
-But fear not, there are a few reasons and a couple of cool tricks you can employ to get your tomatoes fruiting.
+Do you have plenty of leaves and flowers on your tomato plants, but no fruits coming from them?
+This issue can be a bit of a head scratcher, but there are a few typical reasons and a couple of tricks you can employ to get your plants fruiting.

 Make your own pollination